marlonbarrios/subtle_vectors_of_otherness/README.md

 ## How to Use

 ### **For Exhibition Visitors:**
+1. **Choose AI Model**: Click the model button (top-left) to select GPT-4 or GPT-5
-1. **Select Language**: Click the language dropdown in the top-right corner
+2. **Select Language**: Click the language dropdown (top-right) to choose from 70+ languages
-2. **Read Definition**: The home page explains what "Subtle Vectors of Otherness" means
+3. **Read Definition**: The home page explains what "Subtle Vectors of Otherness" means
-3. **Generate Content**: Press SPACEBAR to generate a quote and analysis
+4. **Generate Content**: Press SPACEBAR to generate a quote and analysis
-4. **Navigate**: Press ESC to return to the home page, SPACEBAR to generate new content
+5. **Navigate**: Press ESC to return to the home page, SPACEBAR to generate new content
-5. **Change Languages**: Access the language menu at any time to switch languages
+6. **Switch Models**: Try different AI models to compare analysis styles

 ### **For Curators and Exhibitors:**
 - **Full-screen Mode**: The installation is designed for full-screen display
+- **Model Control**: Choose GPT-4 for reliable, cost-effective operation or GPT-5 for advanced analysis
+- **Symmetrical Design**: Professional interface with balanced corner controls
 - **No Internet Required**: Once loaded, works offline (except for new generations)
 - **Accessible**: Supports screen readers and keyboard navigation
 - **Educational**: Each quote includes context about why it demonstrates otherness